AGG2017/kobra-unleashed/README.md

 eclipse-mosquitto-1  | 1710946719: kobra-unleashed-34 0 anycubic/#
 ```

 - Run the server permanently as a daemon.
-First stop the previous run with Ctrl-C and then:
+First stop the previous run with `Ctrl-C` and then:

 ```
 sudo docker compose up -d
 ```

-- If you need to rebuild the image (after updating sources):
+- Optional: if you later need to rebuild the image (after updating sources):

 ```
 docker compose down